Yoctol/ansible-docker-redis/README.md

 Role Variables
 --------------

-`use_datastore_container`: Optional, whether to use a separate container to store postgresql data files.
+`use_backup_container`: Optional, whether to use a separate container to store redis backup files.
 Default true.
-`datastore_container_name`: Optional, the container name to store data.
-Default 'dbstore'.
+`backup_container_name`: Optional, the container name to store data.
+Default 'redis-backup'.
-`postgres_container_name`: Optional, the container name where postgresql running in.
-Default 'postgres'.
+`redis_container_name`: Optional, the container name where postgresql running in.
+Default 'redis'.
-`expose_host_port`: Optional, the port to expose postgresql to the host.
-Default not expose postgresql to the host.
+`expose_host_port`: Optional, the port to expose redis from the host.
+Default not to expose redis to the host.
-`postgres_docker_tag`: Optional, the postgres docker image tag name to use.
+`redis_docker_tag`: Optional, the redis docker image tag name to use.
 Default 'latest'.
-`postgres_docker_env`:  Optional, a dict of env var to be passed into postgresql container.
-Check [postgres docker page](https://hub.docker.com/_/postgres).

 Dependencies
 ------------